ahmadaldali/node-react-typescript-test/README.md

 - Check from the generated images by run the following command (to ensure from the
   images) :
   sudo docker images
+  Then, you should see 2 images:
+  1- firstdockerserver: server image
+  2- firstdockerclient: client image

 - Run the server by executing the following command: sudo docker run -p 5000:5000 firstdockerserver